gnuradio/hugo-website/content/grcon/grcon20/submit.md

 GRCon 2020 celebrates and showcases the substantial and remarkable progress of GNU Radio over the past two decades.
-We invite developers and users from the GNU Radio community to present projects, presentations, papers, posters, and problems at GNU Radio Conference 2020.

-Submit your talks, demos, and code!
+We invite developers and users from the GNU Radio community to present projects, presentations, papers, posters, and problems.
+Submit your talks, demos, and code today!

-This year GRCon is a virtual event.
-The organizing team is hard at work to create a fun and interactive experience where all participants are fully supported.
+GRCon20 will be held starting September 14, 2020 online as a virtual event.
+The organizing team is hard at work to create a fun and interactive experience.

 ## Submitting